Pages

 Recipe of the month: Vegetarian Burgers

-A long time ago, while flipping through one of her books, my mum found a recipe for potato kebabs which she tried out and it turned out to be an instant hit with our family.
-The recipe is a very simple one in which the potatoes which are boiled and mashed, mixed with fresh aromatic herbs like mint and coriander, spiced with green chillies and flavored with a few Indian spice powders.
+One of those early experiments was a potato kebab recipe - a simple yet flavorful starter my mum found in one of Mallika Badrinath’s books.
+The recipe is a straightforward one in which potatoes are boiled and mashed, mixed with fresh aromatic herbs like mint and coriander, spiced with green chillies and flavored with a select few Indian spice powders.
 Bread/breadcrumbs and rice flour are incorporated for texture and crispiness after which the potato mixture is shaped into kebabs and subsequently deep-fried in hot oil.
-I was familiar with this recipe long before I got married and it was the very first dish that I prepared as a new bride at my in-laws house so you can imagine why it has special significance for me.
-Over the years, I've made these potato kebabs many many times and they have become somewhat of a signature snack of mine.
+That recipe went on to become a family favorite and was the very first dish I made as a new bride at my in-laws' home, thereby making it even more special.

 Vegetarian Burger